 Does your all-girls school offer co-ed camps?
 Although you're a k-12 school, do you only offer camps for your lower school?
 Your design should make it clear who your target audience is, and which school the camps are affiliated to.

-For example, Summer@Carroll’s site introduces a bright secondary color palette to compliment their summer site, which helps differentiate it from Carroll School’s main web presence.
+For example, Summer@Carroll’s site introduces a bright secondary color palette to complement their summer site, which helps differentiate it from Carroll School’s main web presence.

 3. Talk About Safety and Health Protocols.